Nameless Rumia's Wiki

 Notes

-• Personally, I don't like to talk about Buddhism on the public internet since these conversations usually get derailed by people trying to find analogues for everything, then the conversation somehow derails to the 'evils of the Catholic Church' since it turns out that nobody in the thread is actually Buddhist.
+• Personally, I don't like to talk about Buddhism on the public internet since these conversations usually get derailed by people trying to find analogues for everything, then the conversation somehow derails to the 'evils of the Catholic Church' since nobody in the thread was actually Buddhist.

 1)